ScRiPt1337/ATANK/README.md

 #requirement

-1.kali linux or parrot os (because i don't test it on any other Linux distribution)
+1. kali linux or parrot os (because i don't test it on any other Linux distribution)